mengbinhao/jack-note/docs/english/NPR.md

   - grapple n/v
   - inoculate vt

-  > the cut was twice as large as what the Fed oridinary does
+  > the cut was twice as large as what the Fed ordinary does
   > a rate cut is kind of beside the point
 - 2020.3.17
   - lure n/vt